JuliaData/CategoricalArrays.jl/README.md

 ```

-It is also possible to turn all values belonging to some levels to missing values, which is
+It is also possible to transform all values belonging to some levels into missing values, which
-equivalent here since we have only one individual in the `"Old"` group.
-Let's first restore
+gives the same result as above in the present case since we have only one individual in the
-the original value for the first element, and then set it to missing again using the `nullok`
+`"Old"` group.
+Let's first restore the original value for the first element, and then set it
-argument to `levels!`:
+to missing again using the `nullok` argument to `levels!`:
 ```julia
 julia> y[1] = "Old"
 "Old"